-Another possibility we examine is whether our financial market impulses are reflecting increases in uncertainty.
+Another possibility we examine is whether our financial market impulses reflect increases in uncertainty.
 We use stock market volatility constructed from daily stock returns as a measure of uncertainty.
-Figure 9 presents the impulse responses from a VAR with the wholesale price index, manufacturing output, manufacturing total hours, stock market volatility, and stock prices.
-The impulse response for stock prices is little changed from Figure 4.
+Figure 7 presents the impulse responses from a VAR with the wholesale price index, manufacturing output, manufacturing total hours, stock market volatility, and stock prices.
+The impulse response for stock prices is little changed from Figure 2.
 This indicates that the stock price effect we capture does not reflect a change in uncertainty about the future economy.
 Interestingly, an increase in uncertainty also has a negative effect on manufacturing sector output and total hours as argued by Bloom (2009) and Bloom, Floetotto, and Jaimovich (2009).

-The results reported in this study were obtained using VARs with log-differences of the nonstationary variables.
+The results reported in this study were obtained using VARs with growth rates of the non-stationary variables.
 An alternate approach involves estimating the systems using vector error correction (VEC) models on the levels data.
-We repeat the analysis using VEC models with the the number of co-integrating equations varying with the variables in each system.
-We obtain similar impulse response profiles using the VEC as those obtained with the VAR.
+We repeat the analysis using VEC models with the number of co-integrating equations varying with the variables in each system.
+We obtain similar impulse response profiles using the VEC models as those obtained with the VAR analysis.
 However, the VEC results attribute a greater share of the forecast variance to stock prices and a lesser share to credit spreads than the corresponding VAR estimates.
-As before, we find a much stronger impulse for the durables good sector than the nondurables sector.
+As before,